All mail should be sent to: 228 Park Avenue South, Suite 22033, NY 10003

 In New York, medical malpractice actions can be brought against any licensed healthcare provider.
 These can include:

 Medical malpractice claims are not limited to individual providers.
 They can be brought against an entire facility.
 Because medical facilities, hospitals, nursing homes (nursing home negligence lawyer), and other establishments are required to ensure that the professionals they employ are trained, experienced, and competent to perform their jobs, they can also be held accountable for any negligence that happens at their facility.
-For medical malpractice questions, and to speak with an experienced New York lawyer, as well as to discuss your injury and establish if you have a case, call now: (929) 274-8000.

 There are many actions and behaviors that can be considered medical malpractice in the state of New York.
 These can include: